Gvardine/excel-dashboard/README.md

 ## How to Use
 1. Download and open the `dashboard.xlsx` file in Microsoft Excel.
 2. Use the **Slicers** (filters) on the dashboard to toggle between regions and specific months.

+Note: The internal data and dashboard labels are in Russian, reflecting the source region's reporting standards.